Have Camp Questions?

 If you do not know which staff members will be working with your child, just ask and we can introduce you!

-Camp gates open at 8:30 am for camper drop off.
-As our teens and teachers need time to set up for camp we are unable to open the gates before 8:30 am.
+Camp gates open at 8:30 am for camper drop off at the front of the zoo.
+As our teens and teachers need time to set up for camp, we are unable to open the gates before 8:30 am.

-If you pick up your child after 5:00 pm, you will be charged $1 per minute because the Zoo must pay our staff overtime to stay with your child.
+If you pick up your child after 5 pm, you will be charged $1 per minute because the zoo must pay our staff overtime to stay with your child.
 Payment will be collected at the time of pick up.

 No, campers are not permitted to have cell phones, mp3 players, or gaming devices with them at camp.
 Due to the active nature and behind the scenes aspects of camp, electronic devices could be damaged or prove a distraction to the class.
 If brought to camp, electronic devices will stay with camp lunches and we are not liable for those devices or for any damage which may occur.
 If your camper needs an electronic device for an emergency or medical need, please let us know ahead of time and we will do our best to find a solution.